 This interactive system is based on a 3d scan of the artist's body.
 After scanning the artist's body the file was modeled into the shapes that are cut.
 The whole construction is then assembled like a jig saw.
-Over one hundred micro display screens show data pulsing through the body. and has taken over one year to design and make.
+Over one hundred micro display screens show data pulsing through the body.
+The artwork took over one year to design and make.

 Adaptations: The sculpture (V1) is reading all the books published since 1952 from and open source data set via British Library.
 The Reader software system can be adapted and customised to read stock exchange data, dna data, live news feeds, and twitter feeds.

 Available for touring and for exhibitions.
-If you would like to exhibit this piece let me know.
+If you would like to exhibit this artwork let me know.